stefan-d-p/odc-awssimplestorage-library/README.md

 # OutSystems Developer Cloud External Logic Connector for AWS Simple Storage Service S3

-This external logic connector wraps the offical AWS .NET SDK for S3
+This external logic connector wraps the official AWS .NET SDK for S3

+This connector has support for custom S3 endpoints, including OutSystems Developer Cloud Private Gateway.
+To use functions with a private gateway set `UseSecureGateway` in the config structure to true.

+To use a custom endpoint set `ServiceURL` in the config structure to your custom S3 endpoint.

 ## Actions
 The library exposes the following actions